chef-boneyard/unicorn/README.md

 ### Examples:

-Setting some custom attributes in a recipe (this is from Opscode's `application::unicorn`.
+Setting some custom attributes in a recipe (this is from Chef's `application::unicorn`.

     node.default[:unicorn][:worker_timeout] = 60